Equivariant Morse theory on Vietoris-Rips complexes & universal spaces for proper actions: Introduction

 A central question is whether a given group~$G$ has a universal space for proper actions that is finite.
 Recall that a $G$-CW complex is called finite if it is cocompact, or, equivalently, if it only has finitely many $G$-orbits of cells.
 If $G$ is torsion-free, having a finite~$\Eu{G}$ means having a finite~$BG$, i.e., being of type~$F$; for this reason groups having a finite~$\Eu{G}$ are sometimes said to be of type $\underline{F}$ in the literature.

 Meintrup and Schick~\cite{meintrup02} proved that hyperbolic groups have finite universal spaces for proper actions, as claimed in~\cite{baum94}*{Section~2}.
-This is also known to be true for CAT(0) groups---it follows from basic properties of CAT(0) spaces, with a little caveat that we explain below.
+This is also known to be true for CAT(0) groups---it follows from basic properties of CAT(0) spaces and a result of Ontaneda~\cite{O}, as we explain below.
 A natural simultaneous generalization of hyperbolic and CAT(0) groups is given by asymptotically CAT(0) groups, which were introduced and studied by Kar~\citelist{\cite{kar08} \cite{kar11}} and are reviewed at the end of this introduction.
 The class of asymptotically CAT(0) groups contains all hyperbolic groups and all CAT(0) groups, and is closed under taking finite products, amalgamated free products over finite subgroups, HNN extensions along finite subgroups, and relatively hyperbolic overgroups.
 Our main result is the following.

 \begin{theorem} All asymptotically CAT(0) groups have finite universal spaces for proper actions. \end{theorem}

 More precisely, in \autoref{main-precise} we show that if $G$ acts properly and cocompactly by isometries on an asymptotically CAT(0) geodesic metric space~$X$, then the Vietoris--Rips complex~$\rips_t(G\cdot x_0)$ of any $G$-orbit in~$X$ is a finite universal space for proper actions for any sufficiently large~$t>0$.
 We consider $G\cdot x_0$ with the induced metric from~$X$.
 Incidentally, by the Schwarz--Milnor Lemma this metric is quasi-isometric to the word metric on~$G$, but this is not enough to conclude that~$\rips_t(G)$ is also an~$\Eu{G}$; see \autoref{Rips(G)} for more in this vein.